 How Do You Know If Your Insurance Includes Weight Loss Surgery?

-It depends on where you get your insurance:
+It varies based on how you get your health insurance:

-- Individual/Family Plans & Small Group Plans (under 50 employees) – The Affordable Care Act (Obamacare) requires bariatric surgery coverage in many states.
+- Individual/Family Plans & Small Group Plans (under 50 employees) – Obamacare requires that many states cover weight loss surgery.

-- Large Group Plans (50+ employees) – Your company decides whether weight loss surgery is covered.
-Talk with your HR department or contact your insurance company to find out if it’s covered.
+- Large Group Plans (50+ employees) – it is 100% up to the company whether the chosen benefits plan includes bariatric surgery.
+Ask someone in the HR department or contact your insurance company to see whether it’s covered.

-- Medicare & Medicaid – Medicare and Medicaid both cover gastric bypass surgery, but not all surgeons accept them.
+- Medicare & Medicaid – both of the federally sponsored plans cover gastric bypass surgery, but not all surgeons accept Medicare and Medicaid.